enj/enhancements/keps/sig-auth/2784-csr-duration/README.md

 - Feature fully implemented as described in this design
 - Unit tests completed and enabled
 - Integration test completed and enabled
-- [CSR docs](https://kubernetes.io/docs/reference/access-authn-authz/certificate-signing-requests) updated with details about usage of the `expirationSeconds` field
+- [CSR docs](https://kubernetes.io/docs/reference/access-authn-authz/certificate-signing-requests) updated with details about usage of the `spec.expirationSeconds` field

 #### GA